NormandaleWells/CSn/CS1/Exception-guarantees.md

-If the unmet precondition is due to an invalid function argument, this is an error on the part of the caller, and should be signalled by throwing a runtime exception.
+If the unmet precondition is due to an invalid function argument, this is an error on the part of the caller, and should be signalled by throwing a logic exception.

 If the unmet precondition is an invalid